AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/create-issues.md

 1. Click Enter to finish inline editing, and add the issue to the project or task.

-## Create issues by entering a new request
+## Create issues by entering a new request {#create-issues-by-entering-a-new-request}

 You can designate projects to be receptacles for receiving issues.
 These type of projects are called Request Queues in Workfront.
 You can access Request Queues through your Requests area in the Main Menu.